cactus/cronkite/README.rst

 - a2x / asciidoc (required to build manpages)
 - lua (required for building the lua extension)
 - python (required for building python extensions)
-- python-nose (required to run python extension tests)
+- python-nose (for tests only - required to run python extension tests)
+- valgrind (for tests only - memory leak test uses this)

 Include 3rd party libraries: